Yields 26 cream puffs.

 - 250ml eggs (about 4 large eggs), beaten

-Transfer the batter into a large pastry bag fitted with a large round tip and pipe even circles, about 4,5cm in diameter each, onto the prepared baking sheet.
-Pipe the batter in a spiral movement with a bit of height to it.
-Leave enough room between each circle as the batter will puff up and rise significantly in the oven.
-Press the tip of every pastry round with a damp finger so that they don’t burn.
+Fill a large pastry bag fitted with a large round tip with the batter and pipe even circles, about 4.5cm in diameter, onto the prepared baking sheet.
+Pipe the batter in a spiral motion with some height.
+Allow plenty of space between each circle because the batter will puff up and rise significantly in the oven.
+To prevent burning, press the tip of each pastry round with a damp finger.

-Bake for 35 to 40 minutes, until the pastry is richly golden and evenly colored on the sides and top, and is firm when tapped.
-Remove from the oven and allow to cool completely before proceeding.
+Bake for 35 to 40 minutes, or until the pastry is richly golden and evenly colored on the sides and top, and when tapped, it is firm.
+Remove from the oven and set aside to cool completely before continuing.

 For the vanilla pastry cream.

 - 250g sugar